March 4, 2015

 Whenever possible, share the driving and pet caretaking duties with a friend or family member.
 You'll be able to get food or use the facilities at rest stops knowing that someone you trust is keeping a close eye on your pets.

 Don't ever leave your pet alone in a car

 A quick pit stop may feel like no time at all to you, but it's too long to leave your pet in a car by themself.
-One hazard is heat: When it's 72 degrees Fahrenheit outside, the temperature inside your car can heat up to 116 degrees within an hour.
+Heat is a serious hazard: when it's 72 degrees Fahrenheit outside, the temperature inside your car can heat up to 116 degrees within an hour.
 On an 85-degree day, even with the windows slightly open, the temperature inside your car can reach 102 degrees in just 10 minutes.
-If you're held up for 30 minutes, you may return to a car that's 120 degrees inside and a pet who is suffering irreversible organ damage or death.
+Even if you’re certain of your timing, you can get held up — in just 30 minutes, you could return to a 120 degree car and a pet suffering irreversible organ damage or death.

 If you see a pet left inside a hot car take these steps to help them. »

 Spread the word about the dangers of leaving pets in a hot cars by printing our Hot Car flyer (PDF), posting it in public places, and sharing it with your friends, family and coworkers.